-The surface of the moss is a mosaic of sphagnum mosses and other specialist plants and animals, adapted to a land that is mostly water.
+The surface of the moss is a mosaic of sphagnum mosses and other specialist plants and animals adapted to a land that is mostly water.
 You can hear the blast of birdsong in spring, see basking lizards in summer or watch the geese arrive in winter.
-Flanders Moss in worth a visit at any time of year.
+Flanders Moss is worth a visit at any time of year.

 Find out more about visiting Flanders Moss NNR